Platonic-Systems/generics-sop-examples/doc/edit.md

 data Maybe a = Nothing | Just a
 ```

-Here we say that "the type `Maybe` is of kind `Type -> Type`".
+Here, we say that "the type `Maybe` is of kind `Type -> Type`".
 In other words, `Maybe` is a *type-level function* that takes a type of kind `Type` as an argument and returns another type of the same kind `Type` as its result.

 Finally, we are now in a position to understand the kind of `TheseTable` described in the prior section: